Women overseeing various charts on computer screens

 Yes, Significant Math Is Involved

 There is mathematics involved in learning and doing data analytics.
 You should be mathematically capable.
-But math isn’t normally the core part of an analyst’s daily activities.
+But math isn’t usually the core part of an analyst’s daily activities.

-You’ll need to grasp basic statistics to summarize and understand data.
+You’ll need to grasp basic statistics to summarise and understand data.
 For more advanced work, you’ll use inferential statistics, which helps make predictions from your data.
-Probability is also a big player in data analytics, as it underpins statistical testing and a lot of machine learning methods.
+Probability is also a big player in data analytics, supporting statistical tests and machine learning methods.
+However, data science often demands more advanced math, like multivariable calculus and linear algebra.

 While data analysts need to be good with numbers, and a foundational knowledge of Math and Statistics can be helpful, much of data analysis is just following a set of logical steps.
 As such, people can succeed in this domain without much mathematical knowledge.